faisalman/ua-parser-js/CONTRIBUTING.md

   npm run build
   ```

+### Adding New Detection Rules

+When adding a new detection rule, make sure to also update the enums in `/src/enums/ua-parser-enum.js`.

 ### Adding or Updating Regex Patterns

 - Add patterns to the relevant section inside `/src/main/ua-parser.js` or `/src/extensions/ua-parser-extensions.js`.